Terry Forster: Career

 Forster rapidly ascended to the big league level, making the White Sox's opening day roster in 1971 after only 10 games at the single-A level in the minor leagues.
 He recorded a 3.99 ERA and hit .400 (2 for 5) as a 19-year-old.
-He became Chicago's top relief pitcher in 1972 and saved 29 games, which ranked second in the American League that season.
+He became Chicago's top relief pitcher in 1972, allowing no home runs over 100 innings and earning 29 saves, which ranked second in the American League that season.
 After splitting time between the bullpen and the starting rotation in 1973, Forster returned primarily to the bullpen in 1974 and led the American League in saves with 24.
 He received the Sporting News Reliever of the Year Award in 1974.
 He then missed most of 1975 with an arm injury, which allowed teammate Rich Gossage to become the league leader in saves that season.

 In 1976, new White Sox manager Paul Richards decided to put Forster in the starting rotation.
 The experiment backfired, as Forster responded with a 2-12 record.
 At the end of the season he was traded, along with Gossage, to the Pittsburgh Pirates in exchange for Richie Zisk and Silvio Martínez.
 Forster was subsequently reunited with Chuck Tanner, who had managed him while with the White Sox.

 In the 1977 season, Forster compiled a 4.43 ERA and hit .345 (10 for 29) with Pittsburgh.
 After the season, Forster became a free agent, eventually signing with the Los Angeles Dodgers.

 He recorded a 1.93 ERA while saving 22 games for Los Angeles in 1978.
 He appeared in the World Series for the Dodgers, as they lost to the New York Yankees.
 After the Series, he had bone chips removed from his elbow and his next three seasons were shortened by injuries.
 He was healthy for the Dodgers' postseason run in 1981, which culminated in him winning a World Series ring after the Dodgers defeated the Yankees in the 1981 World Series.